 Pregnancy brings many changes, and in some cases, anxiety may occur or worsen.
-Complications during a person’s pregnancy can exacerbate anxiety symptoms.
-However, there is a range of treatments that may help.
+However, there is a range of treatments that may help, including medications, therapy, and self-care practices.

 Many people worry that anxiety may harm their baby.
 However, the tools, resources, and support that a person needs to manage symptoms are widely available, and there are several options to suit an individual’s needs.